 Agricultural producers face challenging financial circumstances on their cropland in 2020.
 While the upcoming production year provides a potentially better outlook, challenges remain for profitability and the health of the operation.
-This article covers changes in farm real estate markets, updates on Nebraska crop budgets, and resources for addressing financial stress and health.

 The 2019 floods and related natural disasters left many landlords and tenants wondering how resulting damages would influence their agricultural properties across Nebraska.
 This article provides guidance on evaluating damages, considerations for remediating land issues, and natural disaster lease provisions.